Dabhil

-Dabhil is a small village located near the town of Dapoli, in Ratnagiri district, Maharashtra state in Western India.
+Dabhil is a small village located near the town of Khed, in Ratnagiri district, Maharashtra state in Western India.
 The 2011 Census of India recorded a total of 1,047 residents in the village.
-Specially known for non chamecalise pure Alphanso Mangoes which has huge demand in Kuwait, UAE South Africa and many more.
+Specially known for non chamecalise pure Alphanso Mangoes which has huge demand in Kuwait, UAE, South Africa and many more.
 Dabhil is 876.47 hectares in size.